xmarva/xmarva.github.io/_posts/2025-04-03-tokenization.md

 ---
 layout: post
-title: BPE Tokenization Algorithm
+title: Understanding Byte-Pair Encoding Algorithm
 date: 2025-04-01 15:00:00
-description: Implement one of the most popular tokenization algorithms and learn how to use ready-made solutions in the transformers library.
+description: Implement one of the most popular tokenization algorithms and learn how to use ready-made solutions.
 tags: tokenization, bpe, algorithms, nlp
 categories: featured-posts
 featured: false